The Family That Plays Together

 From the infectious fun of side-splitting laughter to the exuberance of an impromptu pillow fight, infusing a spirit of joy and playfulness into your home nurtures your family like little else.

-Create fun traditions for your family to enjoy and look forward to.
+The best way to start cultivating more playful fun in your house is to make it part of your routine.
+You can do this by simply trying new ideas, and if they work, repeating them.
+That creates fun traditions for your family to enjoy and look forward to.
 Not all rituals need to be serious or spiritually joyous, some of the best are silly.
 But don't wait for special times; any part of daily life can be made into a game.
+For instance,

 A few caveats for games:

 1. Don’t make light of serious situations or emotions.